Breeding Location:

 Range and Habitat

-Northern Hawk Owl: Found across Canada and central and eastern Alaska.
-During winter months, there is some southward movement to the northernmost states.
-Prefers edges of burns, open areas cleared by lumbering, and sparse woodlands.
+Northern Hawk Owl: This species is a year-round resident across central and northern Canada and central and eastern Alaska.
+During winter months, there is some southward movement to the northernmost states from northeast Washington to Maine.
+This owl prefers edges of burns, open areas cleared by lumbering, and sparse woodlands.

 Breeding and Nesting